-The concept known as dollar cost averaging, or DCA, has long been used to reduce the volatility of stock and bond market portfolios and minimize the risk inherent in these investments.
-Dollar cost averaging takes many forms, including making periodic investments in a diversified mutual fund, reinvesting dividends to purchase more shares and buying into a workplace retirement plan like a 401(k) or 403(b).
+The concept known as dollar-cost averaging, or DCA, has long been used to reduce the volatility of stock and bond market portfolios and minimize the risk inherent in these investments.
+Dollar-cost averaging takes many forms, including making periodic investments in a diversified mutual fund, reinvesting dividends to purchase more shares and buying into a workplace retirement plan like a 401(k) or 403(b).

-The idea behind dollar cost averaging is easy to understand, and it is designed to put the old bromide “buy low, sell high” into action.
-With dollar cost averaging, the investor purchases the same amount of their chosen investment, i.e., individual stock, mutual fund, bond portfolio, etc. month after month and year after year.
+The idea behind dollar-cost averaging is easy to understand, and it is designed to put the old bromide “buy low, sell high” into action.
+With dollar-cost averaging, the investor purchases the same amount of their chosen investment, i.e., individual stock, mutual fund, bond portfolio, etc. month after month and year after year.
 Investing the same amount on a periodic basis means the investor purchases fewer shares when the investment is riding high and more when its price is depressed.
 Over time, this helps to even out the swings in the market, reducing volatility and tempering risk.

-Dollar Cost Averaging Into the Cryptocurrency Market
+Dollar-Cost Averaging Into the Cryptocurrency Market

-If there was ever a case for dollar cost averaging, it is in the cryptocurrency market.
+If there was ever a case for dollar-cost averaging, it is in the cryptocurrency market.
 Cryptocurrencies like Bitcoin, Ethereum and Litecoin, can fluctuate 10%, 20% even 30% or more in the space of a single day, week or month.

 It is easy to dollar cost average into your favorite cryptocurrency, and you can do it on any exchange.
 If you want to dollar cost average into this potentially lucrative but highly volatile marketplace, there are a few things you will need to keep in mind.